 Vakra Ragas are visually similar to a zig-zag pattern when elaborated.

 For example, Raga Anandha Bhairavi has musical notes: ‘Sa’- ‘Ga’ - ‘Re’ - Ga’ - ‘Ma’ - ‘Pa’ - ‘Da’ - ‘Pa’.
 These are neither ascending nor descending in a pattern and so it is a Vakra Raga.

 Similarly, Raga Khamas has its musical notes in this order: ‘Sa’- ‘Ma’ - ‘Ga’ - ‘Ma’ - ‘Ni’ - ‘Da’ - ‘Ni’ - ‘Pa’ - ‘Da’ - ‘Ni’, which indicates that it is a Vakra Raga as well.

 It is important to note that Vakra Ragas are slightly different from the other as you will have to remember the unique way to sing each one.

-So those were the Carnatic ragas list explained in detail and if you wish to learn more about the genre, explore ipassio’s Carnatic music courses in both musical instruments and vocals.
+So those were the Carnatic ragas list explained in detail and if you wish to learn more about the genre, explore ipassio’s Carnatic music online classes in both musical instruments and vocals.
 Sign up for our lessons that are taught OnliVe (Online + Live), exclusively, on a 1-on-1 basis.
-Click here to know more.